jj1bdx/oueees-201706-public/part1/part1.md

 * Need for explicit copying cause bugs
 * Mutable states are difficult to debug
 * Semantically sharing is a *shortcut* and breaks many logical assumptions

 ---

+# Then why programming languages are still sharing based?

+**For resource conservation**

+* Reduce memory allocation attempts
+* Reduce allocated memory size
+* Reduce time for copying and communication

+---